A book on ethics and philosophy of values

 suivre sur twitter

-Axiology was developed at the end of the 19th century, and at the beginning of the 20th century, by Brentano, Husserl, M. Scheler, who may certainly be considered as the three founders of this discipline.
-However, all three of them eventually devoted themselves to a distinct task, other than the development of Axiology as such.
+The most important developments in axiology took place at the end of the nineteenth century and the beginning of the twentieth, with Brentano, Husserl and Scheler, who can certainly be considered the three founders of the discipline.
+But in the end, all three devoted themselves to tasks other than the development of an axiology as such.

-The books written by later authors, in which the term “Axiology” can be encountered, have a common feature: they mention it “in passing”, without any definition or in-depth analysis, as though it were useless.
-Thus Delesalle, in a book entirely devoted to values, uses the word “Axiology” only four times (for example, when he says, Nothing precedes or justifies axiological consciousness, nothing guides it; so value is similar to the movement of consciousness, which provides a general evaluation 1), and for each of these occurrences, we search in vain for a definition or a brief description of this discipline.
+A characteristic of the works of later authors, in which we have found the term 'axiology', is often to use it 'in passing', without definition or in-depth analysis, as if no such need had arisen.
+Thus Delesalle, in a book devoted entirely to values, finds a way of using the term "axiology" on only four occasions (for example: Nothing precedes or justifies axiological consciousness, nor does anything guide it; value is therefore the same thing as the movement of consciousness which evaluates 1), and for each of these occurrences, we look in vain for a definition or a brief description of the discipline whose term we have.

-The reason is clear: when we confound the concepts of value and good, as we have noted, a second confusion logically arises, between the disciplines whose subjects of study are the said concepts.
-Thus, the study of good (Ethics) is confounded with the study of value (Axiology).
-Therefore, it is assumed that the problem of values is an ethical problem, and that we shall be able to solve it by using moral concepts.
-In short, the first consequence of the oblivion of values is the confusion between Ethics and Axiology, or better still, the former has suppressed the latter by preventing it from being developed as an independent science with its own concepts, specific method, and consistent content.
+The reason is simple: when we confuse the concepts of value and good in this way, a second confusion logically arises, that of the disciplines that take these two concepts as their object of study.
+So the discipline that studies the good (ethics) will be confused with the discipline that studies value (axiology).
+It will therefore be assumed that the problem of values is an ethical problem, and that it is by using moral concepts that the axiological problem will be solved.
+So the first consequence of forgetting values will be the confusion of ethics and axiology; or better still, the former will have stifled the latter, preventing it from developing as an autonomous science, endowed with its own concepts, its own method, and a consistent content.

-3/ Disappearance, then resurgence of the concept of value in Moore’s work
+3/ The disappearance, then reappearance, of the concept of value in Moore's work

 a) The disappearance of the concept of value

-Moore’s main preoccupation in Principia Ethica is to show that the concept of good is a simple notion, viz. it has a different meaning compared to all other concepts.
-Therefore, it is impossible to maintain, as Hedonism does, that the very meaning of the word “good” is “having pleasure”, and, in this manner, it is impossible to hide the concept of good behind that of pleasure.
+Moore's main concern in the Principia Ethica is to show that the concept of good is a simple notion, i.e. one with a meaning distinct from that of other concepts.
+As a result, it is impossible, as hedonism tries to do, to assert that the very meaning of the word "good" is "to give pleasure", and thus to make the concept of good disappear entirely under that of pleasure.

-We can also understand this by distinguishing two types of identities:
+We can also understand this by distinguishing two kinds of identity:

-Consequently, we can propose a fifth formulation of Moore’s idea: according to him, every judgment about good can only be synthetic, never analytic: If I am asked “How good is to be defined?” my answer is that it cannot be defined, and that is all I have to say about it.
-But disappointing as these answers may appear, they are of the very last importance […] They amount to this: That propositions about the good are all of them synthetic and never analytic 2.
+We can then propose a fifth reformulation of Moore's idea by asserting that, according to him, all statements about the good can only be synthetic, never analytical: If I am asked “How good is to be defined?” my answer is that it cannot be defined, and that is all I have to say about it.
+But disappointing as these answers may appear, they are of the very last importance […] They amount to this: That propositions about the good are all of them synthetic and never analytic 2 .

-We can finally express this idea, by saying that the good is “unanalyzable” and “undefinable”.
+Finally, we can propose two last formulations by saying that the good is "unanalysable" and "indefinable".

-This notion should be analyzable to be definable.
-However, this would only be possible only if good were a complex notion.
-We can, for example, define man as a political animal (zoon politicon), such as Aristotle, because by analyzing him, we can identify two simpler notions, that of “animal” and that of “reasonable”.
-Nevertheless, good does not result from the encounter of two other concepts.
-It derives its meaning from itself alone: I say that it is not composed of any parts, which we can substitute for it in our minds when we are thinking of it 3.
+To be definable, the good would have to be analysable.
+But this would require the good to be a complex notion.
+For example, we can define man as a political animal (zoon politikon), as Aristotle did, because in analysing him we have identified two simpler concepts, that of animal and that of reasonable.
+But the good is not constituted by and through the meeting of two other concepts.
+It derives its meaning from itself alone: I say that it is not composed of any parts, which we can substitute for it in our minds when we are thinking of it 4.

-The conclusion summarizes the main result of this investigation: There is nothing whatsoever which we could substitute for good; and that is what I mean, when I say that good is indefinable 4.
+We then come to a conclusion that seems to sum up the main result of this investigation: There is nothing whatsoever which we could substitute for good; and that is what I mean, when I say that good is indefinable 5.

 1. Freedom and value